perfsonar/docs/install_centos_netinstall.rst

     * *Use free space* - This option will not touch any existing partitions and will give any remaining space to the hard drive.

     .. image:: images/install_netinstall-5drive.png
 #.
-You will next see a series of loading screesn as packages are downloaded and prepared to be downloaded.
+You will now see a series of loading screesn as packages are downloaded and installed.
 You do not need to do anything except wait.
     .. note:: This process may take several minutes or longer depending on your network connectivity to the download server.
     .. image:: images/install_netinstall-6retrieveinfo.png
         :width: 49%